feestje/feest.je-API-Documentation/parts/OAuth.md

 Getting started
 ---------------
-Allright, let's get to it.
+Alright, let's get to it.
 To use all the features that the Feest.Je API has to offer, you first need to follow a few simple steps.

 The first step we need to go trough is to authenticate the user.
 This however, is only necessary if the user is not already logged in.
 How do you check this?
 Well, you do not.
 Whether the user is logged in or not, it does not really matter.
 You just redirect the user to the following URL and we take care of everything